When Machine Unlearning Jeopardizes Privacy: Evaluation

 \section{Evaluation}

 In this section, we conduct extensive experiments to evaluate the unintended privacy risks of machine unlearning.
-We first conduct an end-to-end experiment to validate the effectiveness of \method on multiple datasets using the most legit unlearning method, i.e., retraining from scratch.
-Second, we compare different feature construction methods proposed in \autoref{subsec:feature} and summarize a principle for choosing among them.
-Third, we evaluate the impact of overfitting and different hyperparameters on \method.
+We first conduct an end-to-end experiment to validate the effectiveness of \method on multiple datasets using the most straightforward unlearning method, i.e., retraining from scratch.
+Second, we compare different feature construction methods proposed in \autoref{subsec:feature} and provide a summary of the most appropriate to choose depending on the context.
+Third, we evaluate the impact of overfitting and of different hyperparameters.
 Fourth, we conduct experiments to evaluate dataset and model transferability between shadow model and target model.
-Finally, we show the effectiveness of \method against group deletion and \sisa unlearning method.
+Finally, we show the effectiveness of our attack against the \sisa unlearning method.
+We leave the evaluation of our attack in other scenarios to~\autoref{sec:practical_deployment}.